Research Project

 Project Overview

-Green Impact Nepal (GIN) is currently conducting a research project to assess the impact of urbanization on forest fragmentation and wildlife habitat in Madhesh Province.
+Green Impact Nepal (GIN) conducted a research project to assess the impact of urbanization on forest fragmentation and wildlife habitat in Madhesh Province.
 As urban expansion accelerates, natural ecosystems are increasingly threatened, leading to habitat loss, disrupted migration corridors, and reduced biodiversity.

-This study aims to explore the patterns of urban growth, its direct and indirect impacts on forests, and the ecological consequences that follow.
-Through comprehensive analysis, we seek to understand how rapid development affects the delicate balance of natural ecosystems in this biodiverse region.
+This study aimed to explore the patterns of urban growth, its direct and indirect impacts on forests, and the ecological consequences that followed.
+Through comprehensive analysis, we sought to understand how rapid development affected the delicate balance of natural ecosystems in this biodiverse region.

 Regional Significance